MathEXLab/PySPOD/joss/paper.md

 interfacing with low level and highly optimized libraries (written in C or Fortran) for the calculation of e.g. the fast Fourier transform, eigenvalue decomposition, and other linear algebra operations.
-Users can also take advantage of the ready-to-use postprocessing tools offered, and they can easily extend the postprocessing functionalities to suit their own needs.
+Users can also take advantage of the ready-to-use postproc tools offered, and they can easily extend the postproc functionalities to suit their own needs.

 `PySPOD` is designed to be used in different fields of engineering and applied science, including weather and climate, fluid mechanics, seismology, among others.